Code-Institute-Submissions/pandemic-history-5p/README.md

 - Timeline
-    - The main content of the site, a vertically explored page that goes through the history of pandemics starting from the earliest known ones, to the most current one being Covid-19
+    - The main content of the site, a vertically explored page that goes through the history of pandemics starting from the earliest known ones, to the most current one being Covid-19.
-    - The start and end date (if its ended) of the pandemic shown on the left hand side with the left consisting of a block text and the background area being a relevant picture to the spoken about pandemic
+    - The start and end date (if it's ended) of the pandemic is shown on the left hand side with the left consisting of a block text and the background area being a relevant picture.

 ![Timeline](documentation/images/timeline.png)

 *Timeline*

 - Newsletter
-    - A page for users to signup for a history themed newsletter
+    - A page for users to signup for a history themed newsletter.

 ![Newsletter](documentation/images/newsletter.png)

 *Newsletter*

 ### Features Left to Implement
+Make the newsletter form save to a database.

 ## Technologies Used
-While working on this project I made use of a few tools, to store and version my code I used github + git.
-To develop the site I used gitpod which being a cloud IDE came handy as it gave me the ability to deploy the website to be accessed on any device other than my local device which allowed me to easily see the website on different devices such as tablets and phones, which gives me a better idea of what the site looks like without using inbrowser tools.
+- I used [git](https://git-scm.com/) for version control and storage.
+- To help with using git, I used [github](https://github.com/).

-- To create the layout of the three paragraphs on the home page I used css grid, to easily create the grid I used this the [website](https://cssgrid-generator.netlify.app/) shown below.
+- To create the layout of the three paragraphs on the home page I used css grid, to easily create the grid I used this [website](https://cssgrid-generator.netlify.app/) shown below.
 ![CSS Grid Generator](documentation/images/cssgrid.png)

-- I used html and css, [example](https://en.wikipedia.org/wiki/Main_Page)
+- I used [html](https://en.wikipedia.org/wiki/HTML) to design the site.
+- And [CSS](https://en.wikipedia.org/wiki/CSS) to style the site.
-- To help with styling I used a css debugger to help me with things like positioning and size, [link](https://github.com/benscabbia/x-ray)
+- To help with styling I used a css debugger to help me with things like positioning and size: [link](https://github.com/benscabbia/x-ray).
-- For my ide I used gitpod, [link](https://www.gitpod.io/)
+- For my IDE I used Gitpod, [link](https://www.gitpod.io/).
 ![gitpod](documentation/images/gitpod.png)

 ## Testing